" Get it right the first time, that’s the main thing” – Billy Joel

-However, an exception may be made if it is demonstrated that no mortgages were on the property at the time of conveyance between husband and wife or if there were no mortgages at the time the conveyance is made to a limited liability company or corporation and the grantors and the grantees are the same beneficial owners.
-Otherwise, a tax of 7/10ths of one percent of the outstanding mortgage will be charged and collected following discovery of the transfer by the Florida Department of Revenue.
+However, an exception may be made if it is demonstrated that no mortgages were on the property at the time of conveyance between husband and wife or if there was a mortgage an exception exists if the grantor is a resident of Florida and this is their homestead property.
+This does not apply to out of state residents.
+An additional exception exists if there were no mortgages at the time the conveyance is made to a limited liability company or corporation and the grantors and the grantees are the same beneficial owners.
+Otherwise, a tax of 7/10ths of one percent of the outstanding mortgage will be charged and collected following the discovery of the transfer by the Florida Department of Revenue.

 For example, if there is an outstanding mortgage of $300,000 on the property to be transferred and the property is conveyed from Mr. Smith to Mr. Smith’s Limited Liability Company or Corporation the documentary transfer tax which is subject to collection would be $2,100.
 In this similar situation if a transfer is between husband and wife, even if the reason is solely for estate planning purposes, a conveyance tax based upon 50% of the outstanding balance of the mortgage (representing ½ interest of the spouse) will be imposed.
 In this instance the tax would be $1,050.00.
 As a result if the tax is not paid at the time of transfer, individuals should be alerted that in the event of a review or audit of the public records by the Florida Department of Revenue they certainly will be found subject to this tax if there is a mortgage on the property.